 LASIK and Cataract Surgery: Consultation and both Pre and Post Surgical Care

 Your SPECS optometrists have extensive LASIK and cataract experience.
-Dr. Dan and Dr. Dinita have provided thousands of patients with LASIK consultation, cataract diagnosis, and pre and post surgical optical care throughout the tri-state area.
+Dr. Dan has provided thousands of patients with LASIK consultation, cataract diagnosis, and pre and post surgical optical care throughout the tri-state area.
 For any surgical needs, SPECS recommends Dr. Joe Gira, Board Certified Ophthalmologist, who has been in private practice in St. Louis since 1999.
 He provides surgical services for SPECS patients, including LASIK surgery in his St. Louis office and cataract surgery at the Physicians Surgery Center in Hannibal, MO.
 Click here to learn more.

 Eye Safety & Health Information